-Sunder Ramaswamy is the president of the Monterey Institute of International Studies and a Distinguished College Professor of International Economics.
+Sunder Ramaswamy is Senior Advisor for Institutional Initiatives at Middlebury Institute of International Studies and a Distinguished College Professor of International Economics.
+He served as president of the Institute from January 2009 through January 2015.

-Ramaswamy assumed the presidency in 2009 at a critical juncture for the Monterey Institute, shepherding the institution through integration with Middlebury College, as well as an ambitious academic reorganization initiative.
+Ramaswamy assumed the presidency in 2009 at a critical juncture for the Institute, shepherding the institution through integration with Middlebury College, as well as an ambitious academic reorganization initiative.
 During his tenure, the Institute has successfully launched new degree programs in nonproliferation and terrorism studies, international education management and international trade and economic diplomacy, as well as three new research centers (the Center for the Blue Economy, the Center for Conflict Studies, and the Center for Social Impact Learning), a cyber security initiative, and a number of other innovative initiatives.
 Still, he draws the greatest inspiration from the Institute's own students: "We train future leaders, preparing them with a rigorous and pragmatic academic curriculum and immersive learning experiences to make a difference in the world – to 'be the solution.'"

 Ramaswamy is widely recognized for his scholarly and professional work in international and development economics, particularly in India and Africa.
 He has written and edited books, authored articles for a variety of scholarly journals focused on development and international economics, delivered presentations at international conferences on four continents, and been quoted in local, national, and international media.
 In 2011, the Monterey County Business Council recognized him with their Economic Vitality Award in the Education category.
 In 2014, he was recognized with the Hind Rattan award by the government of India.